Does your brain feel out of order? Here are 10 tips for coping and living with brain fog while searching for the root cause.

 It’s best to respect your body’s messages by eating right and sleeping plenty.

-If you choose to exercise, try not to push your body.
+If you choose to exercise, too much of the wrong exercise could actually make you feel worse.
 Walking or stretching may be more beneficial for the mind than cardio and other high-intensity workouts.

 Remember that brain fog can be paired with other symptoms and may be just another piece of the puzzle to help you find the root cause.
 I encourage you never to just focus on treating the symptoms, but to always dig deeper to find out WHY your body is giving you signals.